alex-hhh/ActivityLog2/docs/README.md

 Note that if compiled files are present, racket will not re-compile modified files, you will need to recompile them explicitly, otherwise you will encounter load errors when trying to run ActivityLog2.

+## Working with submodules

+This application uses git submodules to track dependent packages.
+Git provides detailed documentation for working with sub-modules, and this will not be repeated here, but here are a few important points to consider after changing branches, or pulling in new commits from a remote branch, in case the dependent modules have changed or new modules have been added:

+* Run `git submodule sync` to setup any new modules
+* Run `git submodule update` to obtain the version of the submodules referenced by the current branch
+* Run the `etc/scripts/setup-catalog.sh` script again to re-build the package catalog
+* Run `raco pkg update --deps search-auto al2-dependencies` to install any new modules
+* Run `raco pkg setup` to re-build any files in dependent packages (will make compilation and startup faster)

+Which commands you need to run depends on what has changed, and requires some experience.

 ## Some Other Notes in Separate Documents